 For 2016, I ran my first ultra marathon, 4 full marathons, a half marathon (and paced for another one), and my first relay from SF to Napa.
 In addition, I started a Run for MDA daily running streak of at least one mile a day and 100 miles a month (logging 1707 miles for 2016).

-For 2017, I ran an ultra relay from LA to Vegas, a relay from LA to San Diego, 2 ultra marathons (though I had a DNF for my first 100-mile attempt due to injury), 2 full marathons (including BQ'ing during one of them at 3:04), a half marathon (which I PR'd at 1:28), a 10K alongside Ava's big bro Isaiah (cheers to this 10 y/o for completing his first 10K in honor of his lil sis), a 5K alongside Ava's lil bro Eli (kudos to this 5 y/o for completing his first 5K in honor of his big sissy), a 1-miler alongside Ava herself as well as Cynthia and Ava's bros, cousins, and friends (this was definitely the most meaningful mile that I have ever ran).
+For 2017, I ran an ultra relay from LA to Vegas, a relay from LA to San Diego, 2 ultra marathons (though I had a DNF for my first 100-mile attempt due to injury), 2 full marathons (including BQ'ing during one of them at 3:04), a half marathon (which I PR'd at 1:28), a 10K alongside Ava's big bro Isaiah (cheers to this 10 y/o for completing his first 10K in honor of his lil sis), a 5K alongside Ava's lil bro Eli (kudos to this 5 y/o for completing his first 5K in honor of his big sissy), and a 1-miler alongside Ava herself as well as Cynthia and Ava's bros, cousins, and friends (this was definitely the most meaningful mile that I have ever ran).
 Also, Ava's CRew emerged for Ragnar SoCal and Disneyland Super Heroes Weekend (with Ava running the kids quarter mile race with Cynthia) as well as Ava's Army uniting for the Bay Area MDA Muscle Walk.
 Lastly, I continued the Run for MDA running streak (logging 1802 miles for 2017).

 For 2018, I ran an ultra relay from LA to Vegas again, a relay from LA to San Diego again, a full marathon, a half marathon, a 10K, and a 5K (which I PR'd at 19:46; Ava's big bro Isaiah and lil bro Eli also ran this race).
 I cheered for a 1-miler that Ava herself wheelchaired her first race (and that Cynthia ran with her) and for a half-miler that Ava ran with so much strength and courage.
 Also, Ava's CRew proudly trained, fundraised, and represented at Ragnar SoCal and at all races during SF Giants race weekend while Ava's Army banned together once again for the Bay Area MDA Muscle Walk.
 Ava was a honored guest at the first annual MDA San Franisco Gala where Ava's family, friends, CRew, and Army were all able to come together for this fancy, festive event (and also where I had the pleasure to be a guest speaker to share Ava's story).
 Hawaii, Ava's service dog, came into Ava's life and she is not only serving as Ava's goodwill ambassador but is providing Ava with life-changing experiences.
 Lastly, I continued the Run for MDA running streak (logging 1569 miles for 2018).